k-kravchenko/project2/README.md

 Final Scores - You: 1, Computer: 0
 Thanks for playing!
 Goodbye!

-The code is written in a clean, modular structure using the following functions:
+The code is written in a modular structure using the following functions:
 - get_user_throw(): prompts and validates user input
 - get_computer_throw(): generates the computer’s throw
 - compare_throws(): compares throws and determines round result